saramaryam2005/WebQuery-AI-Production/README.md

 7. Send the retrieved context and question to Gemini.
 8. Return the generated answer through the FastAPI API.
 9. Display the response in the chatbot interface.
+10. saved/restore Chat history in different session id and User Authentication using Supabase(PostgreSQL)

 ---